MaxFdev/StocksTerminal_SE_Project/README.md

 > How?

-1. Run the program .jar file.
+1. Run the program .jar file (or directly through program files).

 2.  make a call to the program using "stock" as the first item of your args.